riyagupta0701/FRMDL-AdaBN-Control-Dataset/README.md

 ### Why this matters for Tent

-Tent (Wang et al., 2021) extends AdaBN by additionally **optimising** the BN affine parameters (γ, β) via entropy minimisation — on top of re-estimating (μ, σ²).
+Tent (Wang et al., 2021) extends AdaBN by additionally optimising the BN affine parameters (γ, β) via entropy minimisation, on top of re-estimating (μ, σ²).
 Understanding why re-estimating the statistics alone already helps, and by how much, is essential groundwork for understanding the motivation and incremental contribution of Tent.
 The controlled setting here isolates that step precisely.

 ### Goal of the Control Dataset